 Your vote is very important.
 Veritex and Sovereign cannot complete the merger unless Veritex's shareholders approve the Veritex Stock Issuance Proposal.
 Regardless of whether you plan to attend the Veritex special meeting, please vote as soon as possible.
-If you hold stock in your name as a shareholder of record of Veritex, please complete, sign, date and return the accompanying proxy card in the enclosed postage-paid return envelope.
+If you hold stock in your name as a shareholder of record of Veritex, please complete, sign, date and return the accompanying proxy card in the enclosed postage-paid return envelope or use Internet voting according to the instructions on the proxy card.
 If you hold your stock in "street name" through a bank or broker, please follow the instructions on the voting instruction card furnished by the record holder.